 By Trix Wilkins

 She wrote with perseverance, passion, and no small amount of drive – but the best of her words were those she wrote with love.
-These are the things I’m learning from Little Women’s Jo March about writing, the craft that is necessarily a labor of love.
+These are the things I’m learning from Little Women’s Jo March about writing.

 We can never be too young to write – and even start our own publication!